facesthe/NTU_canoebot/README.md

 ---

 ## Configuring Google Sheets
-The main attendance sheet should be composed of the following sheets:
+The main attendance spreadsheet should be composed of the following sheets:
 - a configuration sheet named "configs"
 - monthly attendance spreadsheets, labelled `%b-%Y` (e.g. Jan-2020)
+- land training sheets for each semester

 ### Configuration sheet
 The configuration sheet contains boat allocation and other data associated with each individual.
 Naturally, names in the config sheet should match with names in the monthly attendance sheet in order to perform allocations.

 The config sheet has a looser layout to adhere to compared to the attendance sheets.
-Each column header must be located at the first row (row 1), and contains it's associated data down the column.
+Each column header must be located at the first row (row 1), and contain its associated data down the column.
 As this sheet is indexed by column name, locations and arrangement of columns do not matter.

 Currently, there are 6 columns required to run the bot.
-These fields can be found in table `sheetscraper.columns` in the [template configuration file](./.configs/botsettings.template.toml).
+These fields can be found in table [`sheetscraper.columns`](./.configs/botsettings.template.toml).
 Headers in the config sheet must match with each entry in this config file.

 <picture>
     <source media="(prefers-color-scheme: light)" srcset=".media/sheet_config_light.png">